-Should an employee be suspended, without pay, the order shall be issued by the immediate supervisor and co-signed by the division commander and the Chief of Police.
+Should an employee be suspended without pay, the order shall be issued by the Chief of Police.
 Disciplinary actions against commissioned personnel requesting demotion or dismissal will be filed by the Chief of Police with the Police and Fire Commission, pursuant to Wisconsin Statute 62.13.